-Children and young people are vulnerable to extremist ideology and radicalisation.
+Children and young people are susceptible to being drawn into extremist ideology and radicalisation.
 Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be part of a schools' or colleges' safeguarding approach.